What Licensed Painting Contractor Means in North Carolina

 - What is the warranty and what voids it?
 A real warranty in the Western NC climate is two years on labor and materials at minimum.
 Read the void clauses.
 "Warranty void if surface was previously painted with non-recommended product" is the kind of language that lets a contractor wriggle out of any callback.

 - What products are being used, and at what coat counts?
 "Premium paint" is a marketing word.
-You want a Sherwin-Williams Emerald or Duration spec, or a Benjamin Moore Aura or Regal Select spec, or a Miller Paint Evolution spec — by name, with primer steps and coat counts.
+You want a Sherwin-Williams Emerald or Duration spec, or a Benjamin Moore Aura or Regal Select spec, or a PPG Timeless spec, by name, with primer steps and coat counts.
 Our 2026 paint brand guide compares the Asheville options.

 - What is the prep specification?
 Power wash PSI, scrape-and-feather scope, caulking type, primer use, mildew treatment.
 In Asheville, prep is 60-70 percent of the job.
 Moss, mildew, and moisture prep is non-negotiable for exterior work here.